-You have 31 days after you join to make your enrollment electins; however, coverage will be effective as of your date of hire if you are a full-time employee, and within 31 days prior to becoming eligible if you are a part-time employee, as explained below.
+You have 31 days after you join to make your enrollment elections; however, coverage will be effective as of your date of hire if you are a full-time employee, and within 31 days prior to becoming eligible if you are a part-time employee, as explained below.

-• If you are a full-time employee, you may receive information regarding benefits enrollment after accepting a position with JPMorganChase but before your date of hire.
-Your coverage will begin on your date of hire, as long as you enroll within 31 days of your date of hire.

-• If you are a part-time employee, you are eligible for coverage on the first of the month after 60 days from your date of hire.
+- If you are a full-time employee (regularly scheduled to work 40 hours per week), you may receive information regarding benefits enrollment after accepting a position with JPMorganChase but before your date of hire.
+Your coverage will begin on your date of hire, as long as you enroll within 31 days of your date of hire. - If you are a part-time employee (regularly scheduled to work at least 20 but less than 40 hours per week), you are eligible for coverage on the first of the month after 60 days from your date of hire.
 You will receive your enrollment materials within 31 days before becoming eligible for coverage.
 You need to enroll within 31 days before your effective date.